AlphaDio/universus-prototype-sets/cards/neutral.md

 - Stats: 2 difficulty, 5 control
 - Symbols: Air / Good / Order
 - Tags: Venue / Aerial
-- Text: Enhance Commit: The current Footwork or Freestyle attack gets +2 speed if its controller has played 2 or more cards this Combat Phase.
+- Text: Enhance Commit: The current Footwork or Freestyle attack gets +2 speed if its controller has played 2 or more foundations this Combat Phase.
 - Role: Tempo battlefield.

 ### Wharf Stage